upn3xt/chrono/journal/JOURNAL.md

 My focus now is the first point.
 I want to get some code gen in it and see the assembly generated.
 Then is, tokenize, parse, analyze, generate, geek, repeat.

+## Chrono specs and split up

+Today I've talked with some people and they've made me realize the following:

+- Find a sweet spot between precision and ergonomics
+- Make a language spec to allow the existance of other compilers for the chrono language.
+- LLVM is harder than I thought but it's cool and got some output from it(not in the compiler tho)

+With that, the next language changes won't happen in this repository.
+Rather, in a separate repository for all of the spec of the language.
+Will be working on the speculation repository then while also learning how to mess with LLVM.
+At the end the compiler will(likely) be re-writen(again XD) from scratch based on the language speculation and having an idea of how to work with llvm.
+The goal will be to output some text like hello world in it.